What to Do About Warts

 - the wart is swollen, bleeding, or oozing pus

-Although there's no way to prevent warts, it's always a good idea to encourage kids to wash their hands and skin often.
+It's not always possible to prevent warts.
+But it's always a good idea to teach kids to wash their hands and skin often.
 If your child has a cut or scratch, use soap and water to clean the area because open wounds are more likely to develop warts and other infections.
 If a wart develops, make sure your child doesn't scratch the area.